mulle-nat-stash/mulle-bootstrap/README.md

 dependencies with **cmake**.
 It will place the headers and the produced libraries into the `dependencies` folder.

 That's it in a nutshell.
-But **mulle-bootstrap** is certainly not lightweight.
-It can do a lot more.
+But it can do a lot more.

 ## Commands for a project user